ska-telescope/ska-uksrc-cluster-gitops/docs/srcnet-deployment-guide.md

           uuid: "3b59c8b6-7717-4f58-9b63-8ee3c0e89276"
 ```

-Create the `gatekeeper-secret.yaml` sealed secret in the secrets folder as above, as per the example.
+Create the `gatekeeper-secret.yaml` secret in the secrets folder as above, as per the example.

 ```sh
 ---